State projects 27% unemployment rate due to COVID-19

 “The only numbers that even approach this, with any history that we have, would be the Great Depression, and even that number is a little nebulous,” Winters said.
 He added that, based on limited data, the unemployment rate at that time had been estimated at between 25% and 30%.

-Winters said the projection was made following the same model used by Moody's Analytics and reported in the Wall Street Journal over the weekend, that estimated more than one-quarter of the nation's economy had shut down due to the coronavirus pandemic.
+Winters said the projection was made following the same assumptions regarding the economic impact used by Moody’s Analytics and reported in the Wall Street Journal over the weekend, which estimated more than one-quarter of the nation’s economy had shut down due to the coronavirus pandemic.

 “The shorter the duration, the faster it will pop back,” Winters said.